Inslee expands coronavirus school closure to all Washington K-12 schools

 "I don't take these decisions lightly," Inslee said at a news conference.
 "We're doing this for the health of all Washingtonians."

-The announcement came hours after Yakima Valley’s regional superintendent warned parents to prepare for the closure of all schools within the week.
+The announcement came hours after a Yakima Valley school official warned parents to prepare for the closure of all schools within the week.

 The coming days will require a lot of planning, said Kevin Chase, superintendent of Educational Service District 105, an agency that provides support for regional school districts.